Surveillance camera on a pole, blue sky.

 HNDB313-W/16G: verification code on doorbell label

-If none of these options work please refer to the “Password Reset Instructions” tab along the top.
+If none of these options work, please refer to the “Password Reset Instructions” tab along the top.

 Assuming the camera has a physical reset button… with the camera connected/powered, depress-hold the reset button for 15 seconds.
-Do not release the reset button, yet.
+Do not release the reset button yet.

 With the reset button still depressed, remove power from the camera.
-Do not release the reset button, yet.
+Do not release the reset button yet.

 With the reset button still depressed, wait 15 seconds and then reapply power to the camera.
-Do not release the reset button, yet.
+Do not release the reset button yet.

-Camera should be reset to default settings.
+Camera should be reset to settings.

 On the rare occasion, a recorder might exhibit this behavior immediately following a firmware upgrade.